luciancosw/DANTE-W/README.md

 ## ⚡️ Quick start

 ### 📷 Data preparation
-Download the sample data of the scene **Pavilion of Prince Teng** from this [HuggingFace link](https://huggingface.co/datasets/luciancosw/Pavilion-of-Prince-Teng/) and organize the downloaded files of the example scene into a folder namely ```Pavilion_of_Prince_Teng```, with the file structure as follows:
+Download the sample data of the example scene **Pavilion of Prince Teng** from this [HuggingFace link](https://huggingface.co/datasets/luciancosw/Pavilion-of-Prince-Teng/) and organize the downloaded files into a folder namely ```Pavilion_of_Prince_Teng```, with the file structure as follows:
 ```
 Pavilion_of_Prince_Teng
 ├── data_noon